 Research Interests: Film and philosophy; classical film theory; experimental and avant-garde cinema; nonfiction cinema; animation; cinema and the other arts; European and Classical Hollywood cinema; modernism and realism; new media.

-Before joining Cinema and Media Studies in Fall 2013, I taught at the University of Pittsburgh for six years.
+Before joining Cinema and Media Studies in Fall 2013, he taught at the University of Pittsburgh.

-“Beyond Destiny and Design: Camera Movement in Fritz Lang’s German Films” in A Companion to Fritz Lang, ed.
-Joe McElhaney (Blackwell, forthcoming).
+- “Beyond Destiny and Design: Camera Movement in Fritz Lang’s German Films” in A Companion to Fritz Lang, ed.
+Joe McElhaney (Blackwell, 2015): 259-78.